MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-get-started.md

     </Credentials>
 </Microsoft.CommonDataService.Connection>
 ```
-Note that `Type` is set to **User** inside the `<Credentials>` XML element, which signifies that you will be prompted to login at startup.
-If you want to save time by automating your login, remove the XML element `<UserSource>Prompt</UserSource>` under Credentials.
-This element and value indicates you will always be prompted at runtime.
+Note that **Type** is set to **User** inside the opening **\<Credentials\>** tag.
+This value indicates that you will be prompted to sign in at startup.
+To save time by automating your sign-in, remove the **\<UserSource\>Prompt\</UserSource\>** XML element inside the **Credentials** element.
+This element and its value indicate that you will always be prompted at run time.

 # Programming and running the console application

 At this point, you can program against the APIs.
-You can then run and debug your application like you would with any other .NET application.
+You can then run and debug your application as you would run and debug any other .NET application.

-From Solution Explorer, open the **Program.cs** file, and replace `using` statements on top with following code:
+From Solution Explorer, open the Program.cs file, and replace the **using** statements at the top with the following code.

 ```cs
 using Microsoft.CommonDataService;